In-kind donations help Wake Tech meet technology and equipment needs as enrollment increases.

-Appraisals may be required (see below); if a required appraisal is not submitted, the gift's value will be recorded as $0.
-Donors are responsible for appraisals and for substantiating the value of gifts with the IRS, and should consult their financial advisors or tax attorneys.
+In-kind gifts with a value of more than $1,000 will need documentation, such as an itemized receipt.
+Appraisals may be required, and if a required appraisal is not submitted, the gift's value will be recorded as $0.
+Donors are responsible for appraisals and for substantiating the value of gifts with the IRS and should consult a financial advisor or a tax attorney.

-Individuals: If your gift has an apparent value of less than $5,000, an appraisal is encouraged but not required.
+If your gift has an apparent value of less than $5,000, an appraisal is encouraged but not required.
 If your gift has an apparent value of $5,000 or more, the IRS requires an appraisal and IRS Form 8283.
-Exceptions include 1) closely-held stock, which requires appraisal only if the apparent value is $10,000 or more; 2) gifts of service; 3) gifts of out-of-pocket expenses; and 4) limited use of private property.
+Exceptions include closely-held stock, which requires appraisal only if the apparent value is $10,000 or more; gifts of service; gifts of out-of-pocket expenses; and limited use of private property.

-Corporations/Foundations: If your gift has an apparent value of $5,000 or more, an appraisal is encouraged but not required; however, a completed IRS Form 8283 is required if you plan to seek a tax deduction.
+If your gift has an apparent value of $5,000 or more, an appraisal is encouraged but not required.
+But a completed IRS Form 8283 is required if you plan to seek a tax deduction.
 Gifts will be acknowledged with a letter from the Foundation and included in Wake Tech's Annual Report.
-Additional acknowledgements (signage, logo placement, press releases) may also be available.
-To make a gift, please complete the Gift in Kind form and submit it to the Foundation.
-For assistance, contact Meg Stradling at 919-866-5924 or [email protected].
+Additional acknowledgements, such as signage, a logo placement or a press release, may also be available.

 Contact your department dean or supervisor or the department that would benefit from the in-kind donation to confirm the need for the donated item(s) and availability of space, power support, etc. If the item(s) will be donated, a Gift in Kind form must be filled out and returned to the Foundation office.